David Luckman

 David Charles Luckman (born 21 April 1976) is a British sport shooter.

 Sport shooting career

 He won gold medals in both the Queen's prize individual and pairs events at the 2014 Commonwealth Games whilst competing for England.
 Four years later he sealed another double gold medal success at the 2018 Commonwealth Games.

-He has won the prestigious Queen's Prize twice, in 2018 and 2020.
+He has won the prestigious Queen's Prize three times, in 2018, 2020 and 2024.

 Personal life

 He is the younger brother of the Commonwealth Games bronze medallist Andrew Luckman.